ZilantRobotics/libperiph/README.md

 # libperiph ![badge](https://github.com/PonomarevDA/libperiph/actions/workflows/arm_build.yml/badge.svg) ![badge](https://github.com/PonomarevDA/libperiph/actions/workflows/code_style.yml/badge.svg) ![badge](https://github.com/PonomarevDA/libperiph/actions/workflows/unit_tests.yml/badge.svg)

-libperiph is a collection of onloard electronics used in aviation drivers.
+libperiph is a collection of open source aviation onloard electronics drivers writen in C.

+It has a minimal set of drivers required for an UAV application, such as: barometer, magnetometer, gnss, actuators and so on.

+The drivers are designed to be platform independent.
+You can port them on stm32, arduino or anything else that has a requried interfaces.
+To make it easire to start, a few platform expample implementations were written: HAL based periphery drivers for stm32 and dummy drivers for ununtu.
+Please check [platform_specific](platform_specific) for details.

 It was tested on:
 - stm32f3discovery board,
-- dsPIC33F,
 - stm32f767 nucleo board,
+- stm32f103,
-- stm32f103.
+- stm32fg0.

 The structural relationship of the drivers to each other is shown in the figure below: